garakh/ngSilent/README.md

 This will not work.

-3. Add $ngSilentLocation whereever you want:
+3. Add $ngSilentLocation wherever you want:

       function SomeController($ngSilentLocation)